 Snow piles up in North Dakota as region’s first major snowstorm of the season moves eastward

 BISMARCK, N.D.
-(AP) — Nearly a foot of snow buried parts of North Dakota on Thursday as the region’s first wintry weather of the season swept through the Rockies and into the northern Plains, slowing travel and frustrating some farmers who still have crops left to harvest.
+(AP) — Nearly a foot of snow buried parts of North Dakota on Thursday as the region’s first wintry weather of the season swept through the Rockies and into the northern Plains, slowing travel and frustrating some farmers who still have not managed to harvest their crops.

-The storm dumped as much as 12 inches (30 centimeters) of snow south of Dickinson, according to the National Weather Service.
-Eleven inches (28 centimeters) of snow fell near Stanley, North Dakota, in the state’s northwest corner, and other areas saw up to 8 inches (20 centimeters), said Matt Johnson, a meteorologist with the National Weather Service in Bismarck.
+The storm dumped as much as 11 inches (28 centimeters) of snow near Stanley, North Dakota, in the state’s northwest corner, and other areas saw up to 8 inches (20 centimeters), said Matt Johnson, a meteorologist with the National Weather Service in Bismarck.

 “Well, it is definitely winter,” said Karolin Jappe, the emergency manager for McKenzie County.